-Siyakhathala Primary is a pilot project which works with primary schools to help them nurture learners who can engage in the education system with confidence and parents who are involved in the learning process of their children and can enact their rights and responsibilities within the school community.
+Siyakhathala Primary Programme works with primary schools to help them nurture learners who can engage in the education system with confidence and parents who are involved in the learning process of their children and can enact their rights and responsibilities within the school community.
 The programme includes:

-- After school literacy support to 60 grade 3 learners
+- After school literacy support to 120 grade 3 and 4 learners

 - Psycho-social support for learners